huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

 end conflicts with opening of a stream on the other end.

-## No specific middlebox bypass mechanism
+## No Specific Middlebox Bypass Mechanism

 Being different from HTTP over QUIC is a design choice.
 The advantage is that the mapping can be defined for minimal overhead and